IVF Treatment Chicago Illinois & Milwaukee Wisconsin

 Go to WebMD to learn more about weight issues related to general health and weight loss

-(search for "weight control" to get started)
+Search for “weight control” to get started.

 Some recently published studies have shown a relationship between BMI and in vitro fertilization success rates.
-We have reviewed our own IVF data and found that increased body weight (BMI > 30) has a very significant negative effect on IVF pregnancy success rates.
+We have reviewed our own IVF data and found that increased body weight (BMI > 30) has a significant negative effect on IVF pregnancy success rates.
 Some of our data is summarized in the graph below:

-This graph shows the relationship between body mass index (BMI) and ongoing (beyond 12 weeks) IVF pregnancy rates
+- This graph shows the relationship between body mass index (BMI) and ongoing (beyond 12 weeks) IVF pregnancy rates.

-Data is for all women under 40 that had ovarian stimulation for IVF (cycle starts) in our center from August 2000 to March 2004
+- Data is for all women under 40 that had ovarian stimulation for IVF (cycle starts) in our center from August 2000 to March 2004.

-The columns on the left show ongoing pregnancy rates for non-obese women (BMI 17-29)
+- The columns on the left show ongoing pregnancy rates for non-obese women (BMI 17-29)

-The columns on the right show ongoing pregnancy rates for obese women (BMI >29)
+- The columns on the right show ongoing pregnancy rates for obese women (BMI >29)

-Blue columns are for women less than 35 years old
+- Grey columns are for women less than 35 years old

-Red columns are for women 35-39
+- Red columns are for women 35-39

 Bottom line: